Facebook Exposes Employee Data To Terrorists

 See, corporations are people until it comes to criminal prosecution.
 "Oh, we'll fine them millions!
 And they just let the stockholders eat it (Ahahahahahah) and the stock goes up because they got off with just the cost of a month's worth of toilet paper.

+In my opinion, as Facebook opened these persons to such a risk, they should assume full and complete liability for anything that comes from it.

-Re:Ensuring Their Safety (Score:4, Funny)
+Re:Ensuring Their Safety (Score:5, Funny)

 Re: (Score:1)